jraslab/RNAseq-pipeline/README.md

 ## Useful Types of Visualization

-Below are tutorials on certain data visualizations we have found to be the most helpful and informative
+Below are tutorials on certain data visualizations we have found to be the most helpful and informative.

 ### Visualizing Correlation Matrix Between Sample Replicates

+This method can be used as a reality check to check the consistency and correlation between your sample replicates.
+This is a form of quality control to make sure that your sample replicates do not have too much variation.

 #### Software Used
 1. Ballgown
 2. corrplot
 3. PerformanceAnalytics

 Before visualizing the correlation matrix, we will need to create the matrix first.
-For example, we will be using the data given by the function `gexpr()` from the Ballgown package.
+For example, we will be using the data given by the function `gexpr(x)` from the Ballgown package.

+#### Overview of Workflow
 1. Create a Ballgown object containing all sample replicates for a given experimental condition
+2. Run `gexpr(x)` on the Ballgown object to get per sample, per gene abundance levels
+3. Create a correlation matrix with the `cor()` function from R
+4. Use corrplot to create a visual representation of the correlation matrix
+5. Use PerformanceAnalytics to create scatterplots of the correlation matrix data

-##### Using corrplot
+#### Using corrplot

 Load the package: